haebichan/PopMusicMaker/README.md

 # PopMusicMaker
-Pop Music Maker built on (Hidden Markov Model and Random Forest)-like structure.
+Pop Music Maker built on Random Forest and Hidden Markov Model-like structure.
 Inspired by the desire to build my own model that produces better pop music than LSTMs / deep learning.